A Confidential Valuation, Without the Pitch

 Initial Conversation

-A 30-minute call.
-We discuss the building, your goals, your timing.
-No commitment.
-We tell you whether we are the right fit before you've signed anything.
+30-minute call.
+We discuss the asset, your goals, your timing — and whether we're the right fit, before you've signed anything.

 Day 1